hbrobotics/hbrc_ros_robot_platform/electrical/master_board/README.md

 The HR2 SPI requirements are currently that one SPI is needed to drive the LED shift register.
 One of the SPI's (either SPI1 or SP6) is bound to the arduino pins.
-It is desirable to have one that can communicate with the Mikrobus connectors.
+It is desirable to have one that can communicate with the Mikrobus connectors and any other SPI devices (like additional digital shift registers.)
-Thus a total of 3 SPI peripherals are needed.
+Thus, a total of 3 SPI peripherals are needed.

 ### USART's